acwatt/beecensus/README.md

 ![3 CNN process](assets/images/3CNN-process.png)

 ## Programming Outline
-Phase 1: Using as few data points as possible, build entire process, end-to-end.
+Phase 1: Using as few images as possible, build entire process, end-to-end.
+Test edge cases.

 Phase 2: Apply process to a county in Pennsylvania (or other state with a lot of ground truth data available from BIP).